 Prof. Savita Shankar, Keio Business School, shares the second part of her research into how to bridge the missing middle in micro-financing.

-By Tom Gamble.
+Micro-finance: The next leap forward by Tom Gamble.
 Related research: The role of credit rating in addressing gaps in micro and small enterprises

 High-touch and hand-holding: Where the solutions lie